 Typically there is a mix of workshops and seminars available during Festival of the Arts.
 Some are complimentary, and some cost extra.

 Get the complete schedule, details, and pricing info on the Disney World site.

-Here’s a few highlights for 2019:
+Here’s a few highlights from previous years:

 - Seminars on creating your own works of art